 Tags: bending the moral arc, Bill Katen-Narvell, denyse leslie, dismantling structural racism, dr. claire mulry, george floyd, matthew 25 invitation, michelle peal, nassau presbyterian church princeton new jersey, rev. dr. martin luther king jr., the scattered church, theodore parker, theology formation & evangelism, tracy eskridge, witherspoon street presbyterian church

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Theology, Formation & Evangelism
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Theology, Formation & Evangelism